 Life moves fast.
-From my phone’s constant pinging, the relentless shuttling of kids from school to swimming and soccer, a fun but demanding career… I sometimes find myself daydreaming of life lived at a slower pace.
+From my phone’s constant pinging, the relentless shuttling of kids from school to swimming and soccer, a fun but demanding career… I sometimes find myself daydreaming of a life lived at a slower pace.
 That’s just one of the draws of visiting Lancaster County.
-The Pennsylvania Amish of Lancaster County are America’s oldest Amish settlement, where thousands still live a centuries-old “Plain” lifestyle.
+The Pennsylvania Amish of Lancaster County is America’s oldest Amish settlement, where thousands still live a centuries-old “Plain” lifestyle.
 A few days spent here allows us to step back in time to enjoy a more peaceful pace.
 Here’s how to make the most of your trip.

 Where to stay in Lancaster

-When you think Pennsylvania Dutch Country, you can’t help but think Amish.
+When you think of Pennsylvania Dutch Country, you can’t help but think Amish.
 Why not immerse yourself into Plain culture with a farm stay?
-From electricity-free guesthouse experiences, to homes with WiFi and outlets, there is something for every kind of traveler.
+From electricity-free guesthouse experiences to homes with WiFi and outlets, there is something for every kind of traveler.
 Check out AmishFarmStay.com or AmishBnB.com (seriously, it’s a thing!) to book your unique accommodations.

 For a relaxing, low-key luxury stay, book a room at the Inn in Kitchen Kettle Village.
-Located in Intercourse, PA (I’m not going to make jokes here, because frankly, I don’t have to), the idyllic guesthouse puts you in the heart of Kitchen Kettle Village, featuring shops, cafés, bakeries, restaurants and more.
+Located in Intercourse, PA (I’m not going to make jokes here, because frankly, I don’t have to), the idyllic guesthouse puts you in the heart of Kitchen Kettle Village, featuring shops, cafés, bakeries, restaurants, and more.
 You’ll find free parking and breakfast included with your reservation, which just makes things so much easier.

 And now for something completely different.
 Drop your bags at the Fulton Steamboat Inn, just off Lancaster County’s main tourist drag.
 Inspired by the design of vintage steamboats, this hotel infuses an element of fun and whimsy in a sea of otherwise beige accommodations.
 Many rooms offer balconies, and some even have bunk beds.
-Add in a playground, duck and koi pond, pool and onsite restaurant, and this is a place your kiddos will never forget.
+Add in a playground, duck and koi pond, pool, and onsite restaurant, and this is a place your kiddos will never forget.

 Where to eat

 I’m not really a big buffet person, but I’ll let that slide in Lancaster.
 This area is known for its smorgasbords—local lingo for the all-you-can-eat buffets featuring Pennsylvania Dutch cooking.
-Shady Maple offers the largest spread, with a rotating list of entrees like prime rib, fried shrimp and more.
-The salad bar boasts 46 (yes, precisely 46) items, plus soups, fresh baked goods, a sundae bar and lots of pies.
+Shady Maple offers the largest spread, with a rotating list of entrees like prime rib, fried shrimp, and more.
+The salad bar boasts 46 (yes, precisely 46) items, plus soups, fresh baked goods, a sundae bar, and lots of pies.
 Hope you packed your stretchy pants!

-Farms, farms and more farms mean lots of incredible local produce.
+Farms, farms, and more farms mean lots of incredible local produce.
 Enjoy it all at the Horse Inn, a bar and restaurant dating back nearly 100 years.
-You’ll find dapperly dressed bartenders slinging inventive craft cocktails (the Pistol Under the Pillow sounds right up my alley—gin, pressed lemon and grapefruit, with vanilla, lavender and egg white); and modern takes on classics, like the FGBLT—a fried green tomato BLT with hand-pulled mozzarella.
+You’ll find dapperly dressed bartenders slinging inventive craft cocktails (the Pistol Under the Pillow sounds right up my alley—gin, pressed lemon, and grapefruit, with vanilla, lavender, and egg white); and modern takes on classics, like the FGBLT—a fried green tomato BLT with hand-pulled mozzarella.

 What to do